 The Wrocket model comes from the joining of two technologies….the wristwatch and pocket watch…The wrist-pocket = the Wrocket watch.
 The 12 size pocket watch movements measures 39.78 mm, a perfect size for a modern oversize wristwatch.

-Schon Horology officially launched in 2018 and is based in Boston MA out of a small prototyping space where Ian Schon designs, engineers and produces products.
-The goal of Schon DSGN is to create heirloom quality products without compromises.
+Schon Horology officially launched in 2018 and is based in Boston MA where Ian Schon designs, engineers and produces products.
+Ian runs the successful pen company Schon DSGN which creates heirloom quality products without compromises.
 This means using proper materials and going through rigorous finishing processes to ensure the highest level of craft makes it into the products.
 Each piece is inspected by hand before packaging and shipment.
 Schon Horology is an extension of Ian's commitment to quality and an opportunity for him to apply his passion for horology through manufacturing.

 Schon DSGN is proud to offer 100% USA manufactured products.
 Their website currently features small run batches of pens manufactured in Massachusetts or in house.